 Rokkō Alpine Botanical Garden (六甲高山植物園)

-If you are interested in seeing alpine plants but can’t be bothered to climb all the high mountains in Japan, come to Rokkō Alpine Botanical Garden!
+If you are interested in seeing alpine plants but can’t be bothered to climb all the high mountains in Japan, come to Rokko Alpine Botanical Garden!

 From early spring to late autumn, you can always find some colors other than green.
-Whether it is the flowers just next to your feet or the autumn leaves above you, the garden is always the most colorful place in Mt.
+Whether it is the flowers just next to your feet or the autumn leaves above you, the garden is always the most colorful place in Mount.
 Rokkō!

 Rokkō Alpine Botanical Garden’s Opening Hours, Admission Fee, and Access Information